AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 ### Configurations for the routings

 Controlling the routing parameters with MetropAccess-Reititin happens with dedicated configuration files where it is possible to adjust various aspects in the analyses, such as time of the day, date of the analysis and walking speed.
+These files are passed for MetropAccess-Reititin tool as one of input parameters when executing the tool (see next sections).

 The configuration files used to produce the Helsinki Region Travel Time Matrix: